moxiegirl/notary/docs/notary-server.md

-Get the official Docker image, which comes with [some sane defaults]( https://github.com/docker/notary/blob/master/fixtures/server-config-local.json), which include a remote trust service but local in-memory backing store.
+Get the official Docker image, which comes with [some sane defaults]( https://github.com/docker/notary/blob/master/fixtures/server-config-local.json), which include a remote trust service but not (?) local in-memory backing store.

 You can override the default configuration with environment variables.
 For example, if you wanted to run it with just a local signing service instead